 Landscape irrigation systems on property that have On-Site Sewage Facilities (such as a septic tank or aerobic system) are considered a health hazard cross-connection to the water system due to the potential of backflow from the sprinkler heads entering the public water supply.
 The Texas Commission on Environmental Quality (TCEQ) requires the installation of a Reduced Pressure Principle Backflow Prevention Assembly (RP) on irrigation systems that have on-site sewage facilities, chemical injection, or an additional water source.

-Texas Administrative Code rol
+Texas Administrative Code

-Title 30 Environmental Quality Part 1 Texas Commission on Environmental Quality Chapter 344 Landscape Irrigation Subchapter E Backflow Prevention and Cross-Connections Rule § 344.51 Specific Conditions and Cross-Connection Cont ouble-Check Valve Assemblies were allowed will require a RPP be
+Title 30 Environmental Quality

+Part 1 Texas Commission on Environmental Quality

+Chapter 344 Landscape Irrigation

+Subchapter E Backflow Prevention and Cross-Connections

+Rule § 344.51 Specific Conditions and Cross-Connection Control

-Existing irrigation systems installed when Double-Check Valve Assemblies were allowed will require a RPP be installed after major irrigation system maintenance, alteration, repair, or service is performed.
+Existing irrigation systems installed when Double-Check Valve Assemblies were allowed will require a RP be installed after major irrigation system maintenance, alteration, repair, or service is performed.

 All backflow assemblies are required to be tested when installed by a licensed backflow prevention tester.
 If a health hazard exists, the device must be tested annually thereafter.
-Original test results shall be provided to Bethesda Water Supply Corporation.
+Original test results shall be provided to Bethesda Water

+Supply Corporation.